ian727/congo-airfields/airports/zongofzad/zongo.md

 The current name, Celo-Zongo Airport, appears to be derived from a nearby village named Celo, which can be found on a 1936 map.
 Today, Celo appears to be called Selo, with verious sources calling it either Selo-Zongo or Zongo-Selo.

----

 ## Current Status (as of 2025)

 The operational status of Celo-Zongo Airport remains unclear.
 There is no known evidence of recent flights taking place at the airstrip.
 However, satellite imagery confirms its presence, and it remains a clearly defined area.
 Interestingly, the airport's shape is easily recognizable on aerial images not because of visible infrastructure, but because its perimeter is clearly delineated by roads that curve around it.

-The airport itself appears to be a grassy field, with no visible markings such as tire tracks that would indicate recent aircraft activity.
+The airport itself appears to be a grassy field, with no visible markings, such as tire tracks, that would indicate recent aircraft activity.
 This strongly suggests that no planes have used the airport for a long time.

-However, despite the apparent lack of activity, the runway area is still kept clear of vegetation and potential obstructions.
-Given the proximity of Zongo's tourist infrastructure, it is possible that the airport is maintained for emergency use, allowing for quick evacuations in case of a medical or security incident at the resort.
+However, despite the apparent lack of activity, the runway area remains clear of vegetation and potential obstructions.
+The 2015 MAF Airports Directory lists SNEL, the Congo's state-owned company responsible for electricity production, transmission, and distribution, as the airport's operator.
+This suggests that the airport is primarily linked to Zongo's hydroelectric facilities rather than its tourism infrastructure.
+It is likely maintained to ensure quick access in case of failures, as disruptions could threaten Kinshasa's electricity supply.

 <div class="image-left">
     <figure>